LorinRicker/wallowa/README.md

 **purgekernel.rb** --

 **regex.rb** -- Inspired by a technique (suggestion) in the regex chapter of *the Pickaxe Book* (**Programming Ruby 2.0 & 1.9**, Dave Thomas, et al), this program provides a way to experiment with regexes and target strings, displaying the relevant contents of a pattern match's MatchData object.
-Provides value as an immediate com-line utility, but does not compare in comprehensive functionality to online/web tools like *regex101.com* or *debuggex.com*, or to JGS's *RegexBuddy*.
+Provides value as an immediate com-line utility, but does not compare in comprehensive functionality to online/web tools like [regex101.com](http://www.regex101.com) or [debuggex.com](http://www.debuggex.com), or to JGS's [RegexBuddy](http://www.regexbuddy.com).

 **rel2bin.rb** --